 Requirements for the host family

-- The host family can be a married couple or cohabitants (regardless of sex) with or without children or a single parent with children.
+- The host family can be a married couple or cohabitants with or without children or a single parent with children.

-- The host family shall present Norwegian language and society and speak Norwegian to the au pair.
+- The host family must have good knowledge of Norwegian society and speak Norwegian to the au pair.

 - The host family can only have one au pair at a time.